How Long Does it Take for Turtle Eggs to Hatch – (And Why)?

 Temperature

-Most turtle species require a temperature range of approximately 85 to 90 degrees F. Variations in temperature usually have an effect on the hatching time length.
+Most turtle species require a temperature range of approximately 85 to 90 degrees F. Variations in temperature have an effect on the hatching time length.

 Extremely low or exceedingly high temperatures could increase the time taken for the turtle eggs to hatch or even destroy them.